 Note that driver.jar may also reference a folder in some cases (e.g. MS SQL Server and Simba Hive drivers).

-If you are using distributed KNIME Executors, please see the Server-managed Customization Profiles section of the KNIME Database Extension Guide for how to distribute JDBC drivers.
+If you are using distributed KNIME Executors, please see the Server-managed knime.ini file

+Customization Profiles section of the KNIME Database Extension Guide for how to distribute JDBC drivers.